ankaAR/bestiario5e/_creatures/derro.md

 ### Acciones

-***Hooked Spear*** Ataque de arma cuerpo a cuerpo: +2 al ataque, alcance 5 pies, un objetivo.
+***Hooked Spear*** Ataque de arma cuerpo a cuerpo: +2 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 3 (1d6) puntos de daño perforante.
 If the target is Medium or smaller, the derro can choose to deal no damage and knock it prone.

 ***Light Crossbow*** Ranged Weapon Attack: +4 to hit, range 80/320 pies, un objetivo.
 Impacto: 6 (1d8 + 2) puntos de daño perforante.